hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 * SSO users can initiate a Single Sign On request by trying to log into Aruba Central (SP-initiated login).
 * For more troubleshooting: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>

-  Customer users should be given access to SAML application.
+  * Customer users should be given access to SAML application.

-  After authentication when clicking the **HPE GreenLake for Private Cloud Enterprise application**, if it leads to the below error

-  * **it will take 1 hr to sync, if not customer should contact HPE administrator.**
+    After authentication when clicking theHPE GreenLake for Private Cloud Enterprise application**,** if it leads to the below error **it will take 1 hr to sync**, if not customer should contact HPE administrator.

 ![](/img/user_sync.jpg)